Nancy Grace Roman Space Telescope: Institutions, partnerships, and contracts

-The Roman project office is located at NASA's Goddard Space Flight Center in Greenbelt, Maryland, and holds responsibility for overall project management.
+The Roman project office is located at NASA's Goddard Space Flight Center (GSFC) in Greenbelt, Maryland, and holds responsibility for overall project management.
 GSFC also leads the development of the Wide-Field Instrument, the spacecraft, and the telescope.
-The Coronagraphic Instrument is being developed at NASA's Jet Propulsion Laboratory in Pasadena, California.
-Science support activities for Roman are shared among Space Telescope Science Institute (Baltimore, Maryland), which is the Science Operations Center; the Infrared Processing and Analysis Center, Pasadena, California; and GSFC.
+The Coronagraph Instrument is being developed at NASA's Jet Propulsion Laboratory in Pasadena, California.
+Science support activities for Roman are shared among the Space Telescope Science Institute in Baltimore, Maryland, which is the Science Operations Center; the Infrared Processing and Analysis Center in Pasadena, California; and GSFC.

 Partners

-Four international space agencies, namely the French space agency CNES, German Aerospace Center (DLR), European Space Agency (ESA), and Japan Aerospace Exploration Agency (JAXA) are (in 2019) in discussion with NASA to provide various components and science support for Roman.
-In 2016 NASA expressed interest in ESA contributions to the spacecraft, coronagraph and ground station support.
-For the coronagraph instrument, contributions from Europe and Japan are being discussed.

-In 2018 a contribution from Germany's Max Planck Institute for Astronomy was under consideration, namely the filter wheels for the star-blocking mask inside the coronagraph.
-In 2016 the Japanese space agency JAXA proposed to add a polarization module for the coronagraph, plus a polarization compensator.
+Four international partners, namely the French space agency CNES, European Space Agency (ESA), Japan Aerospace Exploration Agency (JAXA), and the Max Planck Institute for Astronomy have joined with NASA to provide various components and science support for Roman.
+Beginning in 2016 NASA expressed interest in ESA contributions to the spacecraft, coronagraph and ground station support.
+For the coronagraph instrument, contributions from Europe and Japan have been established.
+In 2018, a contribution from Germany's Max Planck Institute for Astronomy was under consideration, namely the filter wheels for the star-blocking mask inside the coronagraph.
+In 2016, the Japanese space agency JAXA proposed to add a polarization module for the coronagraph, plus a polarization compensator.
 An accurate polarimetry capability on Roman may strengthen the science case for exoplanets and planetary disks, which shows polarization.

-In addition to these potential partnerships, Australia offered ground station contributions for the mission.
+Ground support will be provided by a new NASA station in White Sands in New Mexico, the Misada station in Japan and ESAs New Norcia station in Australia.

 Construction contracts

-In May 2018, NASA awarded a multi-year contract to Ball Aerospace to provide key components (the WFI Opto-Mechanical Assembly) for the Wide-Field Instrument on Roman.
+In May 2018, NASA awarded a multi-year contract to Ball Aerospace to provide key components (the Opto-Mechanical Assembly) for the Wide-Field Instrument on Roman.
 In June 2018, NASA awarded a contract to Teledyne Scientific and Imaging to provide the infrared detectors for the Wide-Field Instrument.
 On 30 November 2018, NASA announced it had awarded the contract for Optical Telescope Assembly to the Harris Corporation of Rochester, New York.